Beyond the heated rhetoric about bail, what else is in the SAFE-T Act?

 Most of the attention has focused on a portion of the law called the “Pre-trial Fairness Act,” which eliminates cash bail starting Jan.
 1. Under the new law, judges will no longer require anyone to pay money bail to get out of jail while they await their trial.
 Instead, judges will make decisions about who is locked up based on their offense and whether they are deemed a flight risk or a safety threat.

-Several Republicans have said the changes will lead to increased crime, while some Democrats have argued the law will make courts more fair and allow them to focus on the most serious crimes.
+Several Republicans have said the changes will lead to more crime, while some Democrats have argued the law will make courts fairer and allow them to focus on the most serious crimes.

-The act has been referenced in political debates, and has been the target of a misinformation campaign.
+The act has been referenced in political debates and been the target of a misinformation campaign.

 But the elimination of cash bail is only one piece of the massive SAFE-T Act.
-Here are five more things the bill did to change criminal justice in Illinois:
+Here are five more things the act did to change criminal justice in Illinois:

 1. Expands services for victims of crime

-Victims of crime and their families can face big financial burdens, like the loss of income and funeral costs.
-Advocates have long argued that a program aimed at relieving that burden, by providing money, is difficult to access, too restrictive and leaves the most vulnerable people without help.
+Victims of crime and their families can face big financial burdens, including the loss of income and funeral expenses.
+Advocates have long argued a program aimed at relieving that burden, by providing money, is difficult to access, too restrictive and leaves the most vulnerable people without help.

-A victim’s criminal history no longer automatically prevents them from applying for compensation, though they still cannot receive money while incarcerated.
+Criminal history no longer automatically prevents crime victims from applying for compensation, though they still cannot receive money while incarcerated.
 A requirement that victims cooperate with law enforcement has been amended so officials can consider the victim’s age, linguistic barriers and fear of retaliation.

 2. Increases police oversight and accountability

-The law also adds restrictions on when police can use force, for example prohibiting deadly force against a person who is a threat only to themselves.
+The law also adds restrictions on when police can use force, for example, prohibiting deadly force against people who are a threat only to themselves.
 Officers also now have a “duty to intervene” if another officer is using unauthorized force.

 3. Ends so-called “prison gerrymandering”

 The “No Representation Without Population” portion of the law changes that.
 When creating state electoral districts, people in prison will now be counted as being from the last known address they lived at before they were incarcerated.
-However, the law does not go into effect until 2025, so will not affect Illinois’ political map until after redistricting in 2031.
+However, the law does not go into effect until 2025, so it will not affect the Illinois political map until after redistricting in 2031.

 4. Narrows the felony murder law

-After the changes in the SAFE-T act, a person cannot be charged with first-degree murder unless they or one of the other participants in the crime directly caused a death.
+After the changes in the SAFE-T act, a person cannot be charged with first-degree murder unless that person or one of the other participants in the crime directly caused a death.

 5. Requires documentation of deaths in custody

-When someone dies inside an Illinois prison, information about how they died can remain hidden behind prison walls.
+When people die in an Illinois prison, information about how they died can remain hidden behind prison walls.
 That sometimes leaves loved ones of incarcerated people desperate for information and without closure.
 It can also allow prison officials to keep information from the public, so poor health care and abuse are more easily covered up.

 The SAFE-T Act requires prisons to notify the relatives of an incarcerated person’s death.
-Officials are also required to report all in-custody deaths to the Illinois Criminal Justice Authority (ICJA).
+Officials are also required to report all in-custody deaths to the Illinois Criminal Justice Authority.

 Shannon Heffernan is a criminal justice reporter for WBEZ.
 Follow @shannon_h.